OffchainLabs/nitro/docs/migration/dapp_migration.md

 - **Gas Info in Transaction Receipts**: Arbitrum transaction receipts return data about gas in a new format; receipts will have `gasUsed` (total) and `gasUsedForL1` fields (instead of the `feeStats` field in Arbitrum classic).

 - **Batch Info In Receipts**: Arbitrum transaction receipts no longer include the `l1SequenceNumber` field; the `findBatchContainingBlock` or `getL1Confirmations` methods in the [NodeInterface precompile](../../contracts/src/node-interface/NodeInterface.sol) can be used to determine a transaction's inclusion in L1.

+- **Estimate Retryable Ticket**: Use `eth_estimateGas` on `NodeInterface.estimateRetryableTicket` to estimage the gas limit of a retryable, it no longer return the gas used and gas price.
+The gas price can be estimated using `eth_gasPrice`.